Dorothy Lawrence: Memorial

-On 5 November 2025 the Royal Engineers Association (REA) the Sappers Charity, unveiled a grave marker installed by Steve Davies, Military Grave Restorer and crafted by London stonemasons Munday & Son very close to the spot of Lawrence's previously unmarked grave.
-The memorial event was attended by among others, previously unknown relatives of Lawrence who were traced to attend the event.
-The memorial event was also filmed by BBC Breakfast News and broadcast on Tuesday 11 November 2025 as part of its 2025 Remembrance Day coverage.
+On 5 November 2025 the Royal Engineers Association (REA) the Sappers Charity, unveiled a grave marker installed by Steve Davies, Military Grave Restorer. and crafted by London stonemasons Munday & Son As part of its Remembrance Day 2025 coverage, on 11 November 2025, BBC Breakfast News dedicated a news segment to the unveiling of the memorial.

 Legacy

 In 2003, Richard Bennett, the grandson of Richard Samson Bennett – one of the soldiers who had helped Lawrence in France – found her autobiography while researching his family history at the Royal Engineers Museum (REM) in Chatham, Kent.

 On further investigation, West Sussex historian Raphael Stipic found a letter written during World War I by Sir Walter Kirke, head of the secret service for the British Expeditionary Force.
 The letter mentioned a woman who dressed in men's clothing in hopes of becoming a war correspondent, pointing clearly to Lawrence.

 During his tenure as a curator at the Royal Engineers Museum (REM) historian Simon Jones found a copy of Lawrence's book in the archives and began collecting notes to write a biography.
 Jones later found Lawrence's sexual assault allegations included in her medical records, held in the London Metropolitan Archives of Saint Bernard's Hospital although not available for general access.

 Lawrence's story later became part of an Imperial War Museum (IWM) exhibition covering women at war.
 Curator Laura Clouting stated that Lawrence was included because she was the exception to the rule that women were not included in any branch of the military.